 - University and College fees,

 - maintenance allowance (at the minimum rate set by the University), and a

-- return ticket from India to the United Kingdom.
+- return ticket from the country of origin to the United Kingdom.

-An award will be conditional upon the applicant being accepted by the University’s Graduate Admissions Office for a course in the University.
-The successful applicant(s) must become member(s) of Trinity College on taking up the Studentship
+An award will be conditional upon the applicant being accepted by the University\'s Graduate Admissions Office for a course in the University.
+Successful applicant(s) must become member(s) of Trinity College on taking up the Studentship.

-Completed preliminary application forms and all supporting documents must be submitted through the online application system by 12:00 noon (GMT) on Friday 23 January 2015.
-Shortlisted applicants will be invited to complete a more substantive form giving further information.
+Completed application forms and all supporting documents must be submitted through the online application system by 12:00 noon (GMT) on Friday 23 January 2015.